How To Change Background Color In Rhino

 Similarly, create a material "myBox",select the Diffuse layer tab, change the "Lengthened Color" to a low-cal brown, assign the color to the box and return the consequence.

-In this stride, we switch from the Rhinoceros Sun to a Five Ray Sun.
+8. Using a background Sky with the V Ray Sun In this stride, we switch from the Rhinoceros Sun to a Five Ray Sun.
 First, select the sunday icon in the Rhino "Render Tools'' and using the popular-up dialog box change the check-box to plough it off.
 If not already agile, ensure that the V Ray Sun is turned on and appropriately placed in the Rhino model file.
+Return to the 5 Ray Asset Editor and Settings icon at the top of the dialog box, and open the "Environment" tab.

 Select the checkerbox icon adjacent GI skylight, and within the Five-Ray texture editor, change the "Sun" to "/Sun Calorie-free" (the Five-Ray sun) and modify the "Sky Model" to "Preetham et al', and select the "Dorsum" botton at the bottom of the editor.